pine-finance/pine-interface/README.md

 [Pine Finance](https://pine.finance) is a protocol for automated and decentralized orders exchange powered by Ethereum.

-[Limit orders](https://www.investopedia.com/terms/l/limitorder.asp) give traders complete control over the rate at which their orders will be executed, enabling traders to automate transactions at a specific rateñ
+[Limit orders](https://www.investopedia.com/terms/l/limitorder.asp) give traders complete control over the rate at which their orders will be executed, enabling traders to automate transactions at a specific rate.

 It continues the base commitment to free and decentralized exchange.